refgenie/refgenie/docs/asset_class_specification.md

 # Introduction

+Asset classes are data models that define assets.
+They specify a list of asset attributes of interest, which correspond to information that a user may want to "look up" (or *seek*) for that asset.
+An asset would be considered an instance of a class

+# Motivation

 Recipes used to be tightly coupled to assets.
 For instance, to get a fasta asset, you must build the fasta recipe.
 This means a namespace could only have one fasta asset (_e.g._ hg38/fasta), and this asset was used for all other assets that require that type of asset as input.

 Generally speaking, there was no way to have more than one asset of the same type under one namespace, which should be allowed so that recipes can require multiple inputs of the same type.
 To do this, the tight 1:1 coupling between recipes and assets has been relaxed by introducing the concept of _asset classes_.